austin1997/APT-CUDA/exercises/cuda-intro/intro_.md

 ## On Cirrus

 You can only run on the backend nodes, so must submit the job to the batch system.
-To do this, you need to know your budget code.
-Typically this is `<budget>-$USER` - you can check by logging into SAFE, navigating to the relevant Cirrus login account and checking which budgets it can access.
+To do this, you need to know your budget code - you can check by logging into SAFE, navigating to the relevant Cirrus login account and checking which budgets it can access.

 Submit the job with

 ```
-sbatch --account <YOUR ACCOUNT> submit.sh
+sbatch --account <YOUR BUDGET CODE> submit.sh
 ```

 ---